 Rich in both macro- and micronutrients, fish and other aquatic foods are among the most traded agricultural commodities in the world.
 In low- and middle-income countries, more than 2.6 billion people depend on some form of fish for more than 20% of their total animal protein.

-How fish and other aquatic foods are produced, caught, processed, distributed, and sold therefore affects the nutrition and livelihoods of small-scale producers and marginalized groups, making inclusive access to aquatic foods a vital part of the U.S. commitment to end global hunger and poverty.
+How fish and other aquatic foods are produced, caught, processed, distributed, and sold therefore affects the nutrition and livelihoods of small-scale producers and consumers, making safe and sustainable access to aquatic foods a vital part of the U.S. commitment to end global hunger and poverty.

 To achieve these goals, the Fish Innovation Lab supports research and capacity-building activities targeting three program areas: